 Mobile Crane Operator Responsibilities and Descriptions

-Training in this field allows for a variety of people involved in the use of the mobile crane, including operators, trainees, safety personnel, inspectors, maintenance personnel, and managers and supervisors, to have the information as well as hands-on experience they need in order to properly operate the crane.
+CICB also offers NCCCO Mobile Crane Training which allows for a variety of people involved in the use of the mobile crane, including operators, trainees, safety personnel, inspectors, maintenance personnel, and managers and supervisors, to have the information as well as hands-on experience they need in order to properly operate the crane.
 In training sessions, people learn about a variety of topics, including the effective use of communication and hand and voice signals, proper crane system, how to evaluate site conditions, the danger of power lines, load control, basic rigging principles, how to properly determine the center of gravity, pre-operational and post-operational inspection techniques, and proper equipment maintenance as well as many other topics.